Fleckism/SecurityPlus/SecurityPlus/20A Redundancy Strategies.md

 Downtime is calculated from the sum of scheduled service intervals plus unplanned outages over the period.

-System availability can refer to an overall process, but also to availability at the level of a server or individual component.
+System [[Availability]] can refer to an overall process, but also to [[Availability]] at the level of a server or individual component.

 ### Scalability and Elasticity

-High availability also means that a system is able to cope with rapid growth in demand.
-Two properties of high availability that have to do with this are referred to as scalability and elasticity.
+High [[Availability]] also means that a system is able to cope with rapid growth in demand.
+Two properties of high [[Availability]] that have to do with this are referred to as scalability and elasticity.
 Scalability is the capacity to increase resources to meet demand within similar cost ratios.
 This means that if service demand doubles, costs do not more than double.
 There are two types of [[scalability]]:

 -   To scale **out** is to add more resources in parallel with existing resources.
 -   To scale **up** is to increase the power of existing resources.